Sunday is fast approaching and it’s the first huge event of 2019 as the Masters commences at the Alexandra Palace.

 On that occasion, Wilson’s temperament was the difference and it is in this area where the Kettering cueist possibly possesses an advantage.

-Another mouthwatering fixture that was pulled out of the Masters draw is the one between world champion Mark Williams and Australia’s Neil Robertson.
+Another mouthwatering fixture that was pulled out of the Masters hat is the one between world champion Mark Williams and Australia’s Neil Robertson.

 Both former Masters winners, Robertson will perhaps go into this match as the marginal favourite given the contrasting preparations they have made over the brief winter off-period.